pip-webui/pip-webui-tutorial/step2/Readme.md

 gulp launch
 ```

-After the build you shall see the following web page:
+After the build, you should see the following web page:

 ![Page 2](artifacts/page2.png)

-### Continue
+### Continue to step 3

-[Go to step 3](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step3/) to add pip-webui components.
+[Go to step 3](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step3/) to add the pip-webui components.